Incisive Media

-Incisive Media is a B2B information and events business.
-It is based in London, United Kingdom.
+Incisive Media is a Business-to-business financial company.
+It is based in London, England.

 History

-Incisive Media is a business-to-business (B2B) information and events company founded by Tim Weller, in 1994 with the launch of Investment Week.
+Incisive Media is a business-to-business (B2B) financial company founded by Tim Weller, in 1994 with the launch of Investment Week.
 It acquired Timothy Benn Publishing (owner of Post Magazine) in August 2000.
-It was listed on the main market of the London Stock Exchange in December 2000 which valued the business at c. £73m.
 During the next six years the business completed a number of acquisitions including Matching Hat, Risk Waters, Initiative Europe (Unquote), Search Engine Strategies, Global Professional Media, Asian Venture Capital Journal and Pacific Prospect.
 However, as a public company it was difficult to take advantage of some of the larger consolidation opportunities that existed, so in December 2006 Tim Weller led a management buyout deal backed by Apax Partners that valued Incisive Media at £275 million.

 Within a few months of going private, Incisive Media completed the acquisitions of MSM International and UK publishing business VNU Business Publications Ltd, formerly part of The Nielsen Company, from venture capital group 3i in 2007.
-In August 2007 the company completed a $630m deal to acquire ALM, an American magazine publisher that was backed by Bruce Wasserstein, doubling the size of the group again and creating a company with an enterprise value of over $1bn.
+In August 2007 the company completed a deal to acquire ALM, an American magazine publisher that was backed by Bruce Wasserstein, which greatly increased Incisive Media's profits.

-However, following the collapse of Lehman Brothers and the downturn in the financial services market, Incisive Media's markets came under significant pressure and the debt levels were no longer sustainable.
-In October 2009 Incisive Media announced the refinancing of the Group's debt.
+However, following the bankruptcy of Lehman Brothers and the 2008 financial crisis, Incisive Media's markets came under significant pressure.
+In October 2009 Incisive Media undertook a financial restructuring to cut the costs and stabilize.

 In January 2016 Incisive sold the British magazine Legal Week to the US legal business publisher ALM.

+In April 2022, Arc and The Channel Company acquired Incisive Media.

-September 11 attacks
+11 September 2001 attacks

-On September 11, 2001, Incisive Media―back then known as Risk Waters―was hosting a conference at Windows on the World, a restaurant located on the 106th and 107th floors of the North Tower of the World Trade Center.
-At 8:46 a.m. that morning, a hijacked airliner was deliberately flown into the 110-story skyscraper as part of a series of coordinates suicide terrorist attacks, crashing between the 93rd and 99th floors.
-With all escape routes severed by the impact from Floor 92 and above, the 81 people attending the meeting were trapped and perished either by smoke inhalation or from being incinerated in the fires.
-A number of Windows occupants, very likely including people from Risk Waters, fell or jumped to their deaths to escape the smoke and flames.
-At 10:28 a.m., the tower collapsed, killing anybody who was still alive.
+On 11 September 2001 Incisive Media―at the time known as Risk Waters―was hosting a conference at Windows on the World, a restaurant located on the 106th and 107th floors of the North Tower of the World Trade Center.
+The people who attended the meeting were killed during the attack on the towers.